 Looking for a fun science experiment for kids at home or at school?
-They’ll be in awe watching this Rain Cloud in a Jar weather activity.
+They’ll be in awe watching this Rain Cloud in a Jar experiment.

-This simple to make science experiment with shaving cream teaches kids how rain comes out of clouds.
-It’s also just really cool to watch the food dye go through the shaving cream and into the water.
+This simple to make science experiment with shaving cream is a great way to teach kids how rain comes out of clouds.
+It’s also really cool to watch the food coloring go through the shaving cream and into the water.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.